Related Pages

 - Speech, Language and Communication

 Where appropriate, we also refer children to Occupational Therapy, Speech and Language Therapy, Physiotherapy, Educational Psychology and the Specialist Assessment Service.
 Parental permission will always be gained before a referral to any of the above teams is made.
+Where needed we may also refer a child to CAMHS for mental health support.

 All children at Tidbury Green are supported in their transitions between years, Key Stages and schools.
 Before children move into their new classes, the previous and next class teacher meet to discuss the class and the individual needs of the children within it.
-The class teachers specifically discuss the needs of children with SEND and look at what works well for that child as well as areas in which they may need more support.
-All children spend the last week of the Summer Term with their new teacher which reduces anxiety about moving classes for all children, but is particularly effective for children with SEND.
-For those children who find change difficult to manage, it allows them to build a relationship with their new teacher before the new school year starts.
+The class teachers specifically discuss the needs of children with SEND and look at what works well for that child, as well as areas in which they may need more support.

-We also support our Year 6 pupils in their transition to Secondary School, they have days out at their new schools and we pass on relevant information to their next school to help in the transition process.
+We also support our Year 6 pupils in their transition to Secondary School.
+They have days out at their new schools and we pass on relevant information to their next school to help in the transition process.

 Where can I go for more support with my child at home?